belgif/review/Meetings/2020-04-24/minutes.md

 ICEG could help in promoting (and improving) the semantic descriptions of procedures withing and across public administrations.

+### EC SDG / OOP work packages

+The European Commission is looking for experts from the Member States to participate in a few different SDG/OOP work packages (the work starts now, and ends somewhere in October).
+Please contact BOSA if your organization would be interested to obtain more info on these work packages.

 ## Next meeting

  - tbd